Plant-centered prepared food delivery startup Thistle raises $10.3 million – TechCrunch

-Eating less meat is the easiest way for anyone to lower their carbon footprint and the prepared food delivery startup, Thistle, has just raised $10.3 million to make that choice even easier for consumers.
+Eating less meat is the easiest way for anyone to lower their carbon footprint, and the prepared food delivery startup Thistle has just raised $10.3 million to make that choice even easier for consumers.

-The company delivers plant-based full menus (with meat options available for customers that want them) for its customers along with a range of juices and sides.
+The company delivers plant-based full menus (with meat options available for customers that want them) for its customers, along with a range of juices and sides.

-That pitch of making tweaks to customer behavior for more conscious consumerism and healthy eating was enough to attract Series B funding from PowerPlant Ventures, with participation from Siddhi Capital, Alumni Ventures Group, and the venture arm of Rich Products Corp.
+That pitch of making tweaks to customer behavior for more conscious consumerism and healthy eating was enough to attract Series B funding from PowerPlant Ventures, with participation from Siddhi Capital, Alumni Ventures Group and the venture arm of Rich Products Corp.

 The company said it would use the financing to expand geographically — setting up a production facility on the East Coast to bring its healthy prepared meals to potential customers along the Eastern seaboard.

-“With this funding, we’ll be able to support even more people through scientific, evidence-based principles of nutrition that lead to optimal wellness, enjoyable eating, and a healthier planet,” said Ashwin Cheryian, Co-Founder and CEO of Thistle in a statement.
+“With this funding, we’ll be able to support even more people through scientific, evidence-based principles of nutrition that lead to optimal wellness, enjoyable eating, and a healthier planet,” said Ashwin Cheriyan, co-founder and CEO of Thistle in a statement.

-Since its launch seven years ago, Thistle has served over 5 million meals and is intent to not just launch in new geographies, but provide more robust services for its customers.
+Since its launch seven years ago, Thistle has served more than 5 million meals, and is intent to not just launch in new geographies, but provide more robust services for its customers.
 Those services will include virtual consultations with an in-house registered Thistle dietitian who can give customers guidance on the best diet for their needs, the company said.

 The new offering was born from customer feedback, according to chief operating officer and Thistle co-founder Shiri Avnery.